Kotlin/KEEP/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md

 > Note: while project Valhalla allows for Java abstract value classes to have fields, we believe the majority of them will not have any actual stored state.

-For final and abstract MFVC, they can inherit from interfaces (as current inline value classes) and from abstract value classes.
+Both final and abstract MFVCs can inherit from interfaces (as current inline value classes) and from abstract value classes.

 > Note: this means that value classes cannot inherit from non-value classes, but a non-value class may inherit from an abstract value class.
 > The mental model for this restriction is that a non-value superclass imposes an identity requirement which a value subclass cannot remove.